mwc360/mwc360.github.io/_posts/2024-10-10-RDDs-vs-DataFrames.md

 1. **Actions**:
     - Actions (i.e: `foreach`, `reduce`, `collect`, `foreachPartition`) trigger the actual computation of the transformations.
 For example, collect will gather all the transformed data from the executors and return it to the driver, while foreach or foreachPartition can perform side effects like writing to a database or logging.

 There are more methods explained in the [RDD documentation](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.RDD.html#pyspark.RDD) than one can possibly remember, I'll highlight a few of the basics.
-You'll notice that nearly all of these methods are also referenced in the [DataFrames documentation](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/dataframe.html), this is because a DataFrame is fundamentally a higher-level tabular abstraction of an RDD, therefore many methods are inherited from RDDs.
+You'll notice that nearly all of these same methods are also referenced in the [DataFrames documentation](https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/dataframe.html).
+Having similar features for both RDDs and DataFrames allows for a more consistent API, user experience, and ability to migrate between the two.

 ### Example RDD Transformations
 1. `map`